-We have audited the financial statements of Radisson Mining Resources Inc. (hereafter "the Corporation"), which comprise the balance sheets as at December 31, 2019 and 2018, and the statements of comprehensive loss, the statements of changes in equity and the statements of cash flows for the years then ended, and notes to financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Ressources minières Radisson Inc. (hereafter "the Company"), which comprise the balance sheets as at December 31, 2020 and 2019, and the statement of comprehensive loss, the statements of changes in equity and the statement of cash flows for the years then ended, and notes to financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at December 31, 2019 and 2018, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2020 and 2019, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).